connectedbydata/connectedbydata.org/_projects/2023-peoples-panel-on-ai.md

 <!--more-->

-> **[Register here](https://docs.google.com/forms/d/e/1FAIpQLSczHuF7dIMGuPVegZ8kNBB4oZmOwvmSxV8Ic7WMx0HTerY2UQ/viewform) for updates on the People's Panel, or to express interest in pre-briefing and final presentation events.**
+> **[Register here](https://docs.google.com/forms/d/e/1FAIpQLSczHuF7dIMGuPVegZ8kNBB4oZmOwvmSxV8Ic7WMx0HTerY2UQ/viewform) for updates on the People's Panel, or to express interest in the final presentation event.**

 Through a deliberative process facilitated by [Hopkins Van Mil](http://www.hopkinsvanmil.co.uk/), they will produce a public report giving their verdict on AI and their recommendations to government, industry, civil society and academia for further action.